featurehub-io/featurehub-javascript-sdk/README.md

 EdgeFeatureHubConfig.defaultEdgeServiceSupplier = (repository, config) => new FeatureHubEventSourceClient(config, repository);
 ```

-This is automatically done when you use the node-sdk.
+This is a default method for feature updates in the featurehub-node-sdk.

 ## General Documentation